 With respect to this album, these photos were all taken in Iceland, so I could add that geo-location to the album.
 If you’re interested in learning more about my visit to Iceland, you can read all about it via my blog series at FlatlandersIn.com

-Just before you click the “Post Photos” button in the lower-right corner, be sure to set your privacy settings by clicking the gear icon and choose who can see the photos in the album.
+Just before you click the “Post” button in the lower-left corner, be sure to set your privacy settings by clicking the “Public” button and choose who can see the photos in the album.
 Remember, this privacy setting will be set for all the photos you are uploading.

 Once you click the “Post Photos” button, the new folder will be created and you’ll be able to move other photos into this album.